2017 Prespring Rankings: No. 71 Duke Blue Devils

 Going to bowl games turned into the norm for Duke under David Cutcliffe, but last season the program took a step back with an offense that wasn’t as dangerous as past years in an ACC that got a whole lot better.
 The O that averaged 31.5 points and 439 yards per game two years ago – and went 8-5 – but last year averaged just 393 yards and 23 points per outing going 4-8.

 So what was the problem?
-Losing QB Thomas Sirk before the season set the O back, and it just never found its consistent groove, even when Daniel Jones stepped up as the year went on.
-Now Sirk is back from his Achilles’ heel injury – at least, he will be eventually – for an attack that should end up with nine starters back at some point to go along with the seven starters returning on D.
+Losing QB Thomas Sirk before the season set the O back – he’s transferring now – and it just never found its consistent groove, even when Daniel Jones stepped up as the year went on.
+It’s Jones’ gig now for an attack that should end up with nine starters back at some point to go along with the seven starters returning on D.

 Duke Blue Devils Biggest Issue